austinhoag/magnification_webtool/README.md

 The purpose of this webtool is to allow a user to upload a list of coordinates at which they want to query the magnifications in my lens models.

-The webtool front end can be viewed here: http://hoag.physics.ucdavis.edu/magnification_webtool/

 The HTML form for the front-end is here: templates/glass.html

 The webtool is launched from the script: webtool_glass.py